morozj01/react-native-tirl-validator/README.md

 sdk.dir=/Users/<name>/Library/Android/sdk
 ```

-_You will also need to have a working webcam or camera device attached to your mobile emulator_
+_You will also need to have a working webcam or camera device attached to your mobile simulator_

 ## Contributing